 What to Expect During Treatment

 Before treatment, the doctor determines the number of applicators that will be necessary.
 Some patients only require one large applicator, while others benefit from two smaller applicators.
 The doctor then applies a gel pad and the applicator(s) to the arms.

 Post-treatment massage can improve the results of CoolSculpting treatment by dislodging any frozen deep tissue.

 Most patients typically experience little to no sensation during the procedure, however, some may experience mild discomfort post-treatment.

 Treatment takes approximately 35 minutes for each arm.
-Clinics with two CoolSculpting devices can deliver treatment to each arm simultaneously, accelerating the process.
+Practices with two CoolSculpting devices can deliver treatment to each arm simultaneously, accelerating the process.